sroussey/retui/readme.md

 #### setConsole({ enabled: boolean; path: string }): void
 Call this function to configure the behavior of console.log statements in the app.
-This can be helpful if you are using the `Viewport` component, which will block any stdout coming from the nodejs console object.
+This can be helpful if you are using the `Viewport` component, which will obscure any stdout coming from the nodejs console object.

 ```typescript
 setConsole({ enabled: true, path: "console.log" })